GS-5: To be eligible at the GS-5 level, you must

 machines, tools, or equipment effectively; uses computers and computer

 applications to analyze and communicate information in the appropriate format.

-information; determines its importance and accuracy, and communicates it by a
+Managing and Organizing Information: Identifies a need; gathers, organizes and maintains information; determines its importance and accuracy, and communicates it by a variety of methods.

 The Occupational Questionnaire will take you approximately 20 minutes to complete.
 To preview the Occupational Questionnaire, click the following link View Assessment Questions